daamiian/Budget-Portfolio-Tracker/README.md

 ## 6 Updating

 I will update the sheet version number so keep an eye out to make sure you're using the latest version.
-When upgrading, you can copy the latest version, I recommend keeping a copy of your current version.
+Updating to a newer sheet can be a pain, until scripts are written to automate it.
+When updating, always KEEP YOUR SHEET and copy over tabs as needed.
-- The TRANSACTIONS sheet will likley never be updated since it's so simple, so you just make a copy to the updated sheet, and then remove the updated TRANSACTIONS tab, replacing it with your old one.
+- TRANSACTIONS should never need updating, keep your TRANSACTIONS SHEET, always
-- DASHBOARD doesn't have any custom inputs, so keep the updated DASHBOARD tab.
+- DASHBOARD has no inputs, so just copy the DASHBOARD tab to your old spreadsheet, rename, delete the old one.
-- PORTFOLIO has your inputs, so this tab might be the only pain to copy over.
-I will avoid making frequent changes to that tab so you can just copy the whole tab over.
+- Keep your monthly planners as is, but duplicate the new one for your next month.
+You will need to copy over the blue input cells.
-- Monthly planner tabs can be kept the way they were, just use the updated tab as the next month planner.
+- PORTFOLIO will need to be replaced like the DASHBOARD, then your inputs will need to be copied over.

 ## 7 Closing Notes